open223/models.open223.info/examples/pnnl-bdg3-2.md

 ---
 # PNNL Example Building 3 Model 2

-Exammple Building 3 is a real-world medium-sized office building with two office floors.
+Exammple Building 3 is a real-world medium-sized office building.
+It is approximately 67,000 square feet in size, contains 2 floors, 27 space types, and 469 rooms.
 Labels have been anonymized, and are not interpretable.
 It uses an underfloor air distribution system with fan-powered terminal reheat coils for perimeter zones.
 Four roof-top units with VAV are located on the roof.
 The lighting system uses primariliy uses fluorescent luminaires and zone-based lighting controllers that communicate with user interface devices and wireless gatetways over DALI networks.
 The gateways collect occupancy and light sensor data over an ISM-band wireless network.